 IMPORTANT: The copyright of the audit report is jointly held by the customer(s), Auditee and API Compliance Institute.
-If any of these parties wishes to pass on the audit report to a subsequent Third Party, a request should be made to the API Compliance Institute who is responsible to ensure that all parties agree to sharing of the Third Party Audit Report.
+If any of these parties wishes to pass on the audit report to a subsequent Third Party, a request should be made to the API Compliance Institute.